Textualize/textual/docs/blog/posts/to-tui-or-not-to-tui.md

 With previous generations of software, TUIs have required a high degree of motivation to build.
 That has changed with the work that we (and others) have been doing.
-A TUI can be a powerful and maintainable pieced of software which works as a standalone project, or as a value-add to an existing project.
+A TUI can be a powerful and maintainable piece of software which works as a standalone project, or as a value-add to an existing project.

 As a forever-technology, a TUI is a safe bet.